Sagnik-Nandi/Amazon-clone-app/README.md

 - Create MongoDB Project & Cluster
 - Click on Connect, follow the process where you will get the uri.- Replace the MongoDB uri with yours in server/index.js.
 - Head to lib/constants/global_variables.dart file, replace with your IP Address.
+- Create Cloudinary Project, enable unsigned operation in settings.
+- Head to lib/features/admin/services/admin_services.dart, replace dkdwpotx5 and unpxckbx with your Cloud Name and Upload Preset respectively.
 Then run the following commands to run your app:

 ### Server Side